 The main benefit of wrist fusion surgery is the treatment of severe arthritis in the wrist.
 Pain is dramatically reduced, and the wrist will become stronger.

 The main thing to bear in mind about wrist fusion surgery is that the wrist will no longer be moveable, due to the wrist joint being being fused to the hand bones.
 The wrist will no longer be able to move up and down, but can still rotate at the forearm.

-As with any big surgical procedure, there are risks, including but not limited to:
+As with any wrist fusion surgery, there are risks, including but not limited to:

 - Damage to nerves and blood vessels in the surgery area